 In addition to the above, PACE contracts also impose complex and extensive requirements upon our operations.

-Federal and state manuals, policies, and other guidances may also affect our operations.
+Federal and state manuals, policies, and other guidance may also affect our operations.

-The various laws, regulations and agency guidances that apply or relate to our operations are often subject to varving interpretations, and additional laws and regulations potentially affecting healthcare organizations continue to be promulgated.
+The various laws, regulations, and agency guidance that apply or relate to our operations are often subject to varying interpretations, and additional laws and regulations potentially affecting healthcare organizations continue to be promulgated and issued.
 A violation or departure from any of the legal requirements applicable to our business may result in, among other things, government audits, decreased payment rates, significant fines and penalties, the potential loss of licensure or certification, recoupment efforts or retractions of reimbursement previously paid, voluntary repayments, exclusion from governmental healthcare programs, written warnings, corrective action plans, monitoring, reputational harm, suspension of new enrollment or the restriction of current enrollment, the withholding of payments under the PACE program agreement, and termination of the PACE program agreement.
 These legal requirements may be civil or administrative in nature.
 We are subject to federal and state regulations that require PACE organizations to maintain fiscally sound operations, as defined by CMS and applicable state agencies.
 We submit regular financial reports to governmental authorities and are subject to routine financial reviews and audits by both CMS and state agencies.
 For example, federal and state governments evaluate our assets and liabilities, cash flows, and net operating surpluses against specific regulatory requirements.
 From time to time, federal and state authorities may identify aspects of the finances of our PACE organizations that do not comply with federal or state requirements and may require us to submit clarifications and/or take action to adjust the capitalization or other financial status of such entities.
+As state agencies promulgate additional regulations applicable to PACE and issue sub-regulatory guidance, we will have to allocate sufficient resources to ensure compliance with both federal and state regulations.

 We endeavor to comply with all legal requirements.
 We further endeavor to structure all of our relationships with physicians, providers, and other third parties to comply with state and federal anti-kickback laws and other applicable healthcare laws.
 We utilize considerable resources to monitor laws and regulations and implement necessary changes.
 However, the laws and regulations in these areas are complex, changing and often subject to varying interpretations, and any failure to satisfy applicable laws and regulations could have a material adverse impact on our business, results of operations, financial condition, cash flows and reputation.
 We may face penalties, including penalties under the FCA, if we fail to report and return government overpayments within 60 days of when the overpayment is identified and quantified.
-Additionally, the federal government has used the FCA to prosecute a wide variety of alleged false claims and fraud allegedly perpetrated against Medicare, Medicaid and other federally funded health care programs.
+See Item 1A.
+Risk Factors, "Risks Related to Our Business-We are subject to legal proceedings, enforcement actions and litigation, malpractice and privacy disputes, which are costly to defend and could materially harm our business and results of operations."
+Additionally, the federal government has used the FCA to prosecute a wide variety of alleged false claims and fraud allegedly perpetrated against Medicare, Medicaid, and other federally funded healthcare programs.
 Moreover, amendments to the federal Anti-Kickback Statute in the ACA make claims tainted by Anti-Kickback Statute violations subject to liability under the FCA, including qui tam or whistleblower suits.
+In recent years, the number of suits brought in the medical industry by private individuals has increased dramatically.
 Given the high volume of claims processed by our various operating units, the potential is high for substantial penalties in connection with any alleged FCA violations.